CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

 ## **Concept of PegKeepers**

 PegKeepers are contracts that help stabilize the peg of crvUSD.
-They are allocated a specific amount of crvUSD to use in securing the peg.
+They are allocated a specific amount of crvUSD to secure the peg.
-This balance is decided by the DAO and can be set, raised, or lowered by calling `set_debt_ceiling` in the [FactoryContract](/curve-docs/docs/LLAMMA/factory.md).
+The DAO decides this balance and can be set, raised, or lowered by calling `set_debt_ceiling` in the [FactoryContract](/curve-docs/docs/LLAMMA/factory.md).

 The underlying actions of the PegKeepers can be divided into two actions, which get executed when calling [`update`](#update):

 - **crvUSD price > 1**: The PegKeeper mints and deposits crvUSD single-sidedly into the pool to which it is linked, and receives LP tokens in exchange.
 This increases the supply of crvUSD in the pool and therefore decreases the price.
 It is important to note that the LP tokens are not staked in the gauge (if there is one).
 Thus, the PegKeeper does not receive CRV emissions.

-- **crvUSD price < 1**: PegKeepers, if they hold a balance of the corresponding LP token, can withdraw crvUSD from the liquidity pool and burn it.
+- **crvUSD price < 1**: If PegKeepers hold a balance of the corresponding LP token, they can withdraw crvUSD from the liquidity pool and burn it.
 This action reduces the supply of crvUSD in the pool and should subsequently increase its price.

 !!! info